 - Complimentary golf cart shuttles to and from the entrance

-- Exclusive access to two shaded VIP-only lounges on the north and south sides of the park, each with unobstructed sight lines to two stages (four total)
+- Exclusive access to two shaded VIP-only lounges on the north and south sides of the park, each with unobstructed sightlines to two stages

 - Complimentary “mini-spa” treatments, such as massages

-- Complimentary beer, wine, and cocktails featuring name-brand liquors, such as Jack Daniel’s and Hendrick’s Gin, at private bars
+- Complimentary beer, wine, and cocktails featuring name-brand liquors at private bars

 - Air-conditioned, wood-paneled bathrooms

-2018 Platinum VIP admission costs $4,200 for a four-day pass, or $2,800 for a single-day pass.
-Yes, you read that right.
+2019 Platinum VIP admission costs $4,200 for a four-day pass or $2,000 for a single-day pass.
+(You read that right too.)
 Your investment entitles you to everything those lowly VIP guests get, plus:

 - A complimentary swag bag

-- Platinum-only viewing areas on four stages (I caught a glimpse of one of these – you’re basically backstage, about 10 to 20 feet above stage level and maybe 30 feet from the artists)
+- Platinum-only viewing areas on four stages (about 10 to 20 feet above stage level and maybe 30 feet from the artists)

 - Complimentary lockers and charging stations